 Huge settling ponds were constructed so that clean water would be available to make the best mortar, and sieves for sifting sand.
 Finally eggs began to arrive in huge wagonloads, cushioned in sand and straw.

 Logs were piled on Kampa Island on both sides of the Čertovka channel, and even on the riverbank below the castle.
 Stones were cut and brought to flat areas on both sides of the river, to be moved to the river bank when there was space.
 And the heavy construction work began.

 The cofferdams went in and water was drained, and sand and muck were lifted, bucket by bucket, to be dumped into carts and taken to the Jewish Quarter, the area now called Josefov, which kept flooding every year.
-The area had been raised somewhat, a few centuries before, but this would help to keep it dry.
+First and embankment, a levee as built and then the carts just dropped on load after another on the streets and around the homes.
+The area had been raised somewhat, a few centuries before, but this would help to keep it drier than it had been.

 Bit by bit, stone by stone, the foundation of the first arch went in.
-As quickly as it poked above the water level, the coffer dam was moved to the spot for the next foundation and on and on.
+As quickly as it poked above the water level, the cofferdam was moved to the spot for the next foundation, the pumps started up, the muck shoveled away, and on and on.
 Fifteen times to build the bases of the beautiful arches that hold even now!!
 The splitters were built and the space between the arches filled in and on, and on….

 …and more sand and more water and more lime and more eggs arrived, and trees to make more shelters and stone and workers to replace those who had to go home…. and more carts of supplies and food….